 as Lie algebras. \end{thm1}

 We also explore the group structure of the filtration quotients for the filtration of $\Gamma(G_n(R),p)$ given in (\ref{filtration}).
-We make use of this when computing the structure of the Lie algebra $\gr_*(\Gamma(G_n(R),p))$, and also in the proof of Theorem \ref{main.theorem.introduction}.
-Our main results concerning the filtration quotients are as follows, where $V=\{v_i\}_{\in I}$ is a $\Z$-basis for $R$ (recall that $R$ is a free $\Z$-module of rank $k$).
+The group structure is used to compute the structure of the Lie algebra $\gr_*(\Gamma(G_n(R),p))$, and it is also used in the proof of Theorem \ref{main.theorem.introduction}.
+Our main results concerning the filtration quotients are as follows, where $V=\{v_i\}_{i\in I}$ is a $\Z$-basis for $R$ (recall that $R$ is a free $\Z$-module of rank $k$).

 \begin{thm2} For $n\geq2$ and $r\geq1$,